juliemaurer-epa/LakeOntario-EFDC-TP-Model/README.md

 The coupled Lake Ontario EFDC-TP Model utilizes the Environmental Fluid Dynamics Code (EFDC) and associated computational grid to simulate hydrodynamic processes in Lake Ontario.
 The EFDC model is coupled with the Lake Ontario Total Phosphorus model, which utilizes the Community General Ecosystem Model (CGEM) to calculate and simulate total phosphorus fate and transport.

-What you need to run the model:
+# What you need to run the model through the US EPA high-performance computer cluster (Atmos):

 1. A model run directory in GLHABs or GLFBREEZ (GLHABS preferred) Create a subdirectory in either directory depending on which year you want to run:
            /work/GLHABS/GreatLakesEco/LakeOntario/Model_Runs/2013